The orange Tabby Cat is known for its striking fur that comes in a huge variety of orange shades.

 People may prefer their orange cats to be a really dark ginger in color rather than the paler yellow shades of orange.

-A study published in 2015 showed that although in general lighter colored cats were rehomed sooner than darker cats, yellow colored cats sadly had the longest stay in the shelter
+A study published in 2015 showed that although in general lighter colored cats were rehomed sooner than darker cats, adult yellow colored cats sadly had the longest stay in the shelter.

 #8 It’s true!
 Orange Tabbies are usually male